 Note: We get some questions asking about how students can write on PDFs, as our handouts are in a PDF format.
 Check out our page here. *Answer keys created using our content can NOT be posted online publicly.
 This is an editing on top of our copyrighted text and a violation of our terms of use.
 We tend to be especially protective of this when it is reported to us, because answer keys publicly posted are a disservice to other educators who wish to use our activities.
 We offer official answer keys on Teachers Pay Teachers, which also have the same terms.
 Resources We Sell on Teachers Pay Teachers (TpT): In mid-2017, we started to create other resources that are sold exclusively on TpT which include- but are not limited to- "Select" Recap Handouts with keys, Annotated Video Script Templates, and our Unlectured Series.
 Similar to most items sold on TpT, they include terms of use that they cannot be posted publicly online as this would prevent us from being able to support our work.
 If using any of our TpT resources online, they must be behind a password protected page, classroom code, or platform that uses a login.
 You can see more detail about the terms of use for these products in TpT product descriptions. |

-Our terms of use allow for sharing and posting our illustrations and GIFs on websites, social media, and presentations as long as creations (1) are not being used for financial gain which means our art cannot be placed in items that you are selling (example: our art cannot be on an educational resource that you sell online or in print- we do not license our art for anyone to use on items they sell) and (2) are not edited which includes removing our name from the comic/GIF or adding translations on the comic/GIF (some translations were granted permission by us- contact us for permission).
+Our terms of use allow for sharing and posting of our cartoons/comics and GIFs on websites, social media, and presentations as long as creations (1) are not being used for financial gain which means our art cannot be placed in items that you are selling (example: our art cannot be on an educational resource that you sell online or in print- we do not license our art for anyone to use on/within items they sell) and (2) are not edited which includes removing our name from the comic/GIF or adding translations on the comic/GIF (some translations were granted permission by us- contact us for permission).
 One of our most frequent "terms of use" issues that we have to handle involves large social media pages posting our comics/GIFs that have had our name edited out as shown here or here which directly violates our terms of use.
 Our comics and GIFs already contain our name.
 You can learn more about why editing out the name of a creator's art is an issue that is so detrimental in our "frequent terms of use issues" list below.

 |

-In 2020, we started getting more questions from TPT sellers asking specific questions about our terms regarding items they sell (note: items sold, even to be used in the classroom, are considered commercial items).
-We have placed information below that should help with most questions, but you can also email us with the button at the bottom of the page if you need any clarification!
+Please note that when items are sold, even to be used in the classroom, they are considered commercial items as you are selling products.
+We have placed information below that should help with most questions, but you can also email us with the button at the bottom of the page if you need any clarification.
 The information below comes from our terms of use.

 4) The sold product CAN link to our videos (links are great) or use the YouTube embed code (this is what some platforms such as Google Slides uses).
-More info below:
+More info below.

 Regarding our Videos in TpT Products:

-Just to let you know: we generally do not delete old videos, so even if we update a video, any old link or embed should still work!
+As on our terms about our videos on this page, our video files themselves cannot be something that a buyer downloads from your product.
+Your buyers would need the ability to access YouTube to see our videos, and you may wish to note this in your product description.
+We generally do not delete old videos, so even if we update a video, any old link or embed should still work!
 If your purchasers need any tips for viewing edu YouTube videos, we have this page here that you are welcome to share.
 It's a link that we also continue to update if we learn about new YouTube features, and we've received feedback that it has been useful. :)

 4) The sold product CAN link to our videos (links are great) or use the YouTube embed code (this is what some platforms such as Google Slides uses).
-More info below:
+More info below.

 Regarding our Videos in TpT Products:

-Just to let you know: we generally do not delete old videos, so even if we update a video, any old link or embed should still work!
+As on our terms about our videos on this page, our video files themselves cannot be something that a buyer downloads from your product.
+Your buyers would need the ability to access YouTube to see our videos, and you may wish to note this in your product description.
+We generally do not delete old videos, so even if we update a video, any old link or embed should still work!
 If your purchasers need any tips for viewing edu YouTube videos, we have this page here that you are welcome to share.
 It's a link that we also continue to update if we learn about new YouTube features, and we've received feedback that it has been useful. :)

 Frequent Issue #1